McNopper/TestProgram/README.md

 }
 ```

-The program using e.g. `gcc` prints out the following results:
+The build program (e.g. using `gcc`) prints out the following results:
 ```
 Result with n=0.0: 1.000000
 Exception FE_DIVBYZERO